TL;DR: Best flies and spots. One of the prettiest rivers in all of New England.

 Judge’s and Jury Box

 These are two pools that are adjacent to one another.
-They are absolutely loaded with fish, as I think they are stocking points.
-The water may look shallow, but, trust me, the fish are there.
 This is a great spot for kids and the elderly.
 It gets pounded a great deal, but I’ve found the key is to throw small flies, especially as the season wears on and the fish become conditioned.
 Before or during a hatch, throwing small wet flies is very productive.

 This is a fun one.
 There’s is a good-sized waterfall and the fish are at the bottom of the pool’s tail, hugging the bottom.
 There are some huge fish here and the trick is to throw heavy flies and be prepared to lose many.